Alluxio/alluxio/docs/en/Building-Alluxio-From-Source.md

 $ cd alluxio
 ```

-Optionally, you can build a particular version of Alluxio, for example {{site
+Optionally, you can build a particular version of Alluxio, for example {{site.ALLUXIO_RELEASED_VERSION}}.
-.ALLUXIO_RELEASED_VERSION}}.
 Otherwise, this will build the master branch of the source code.

 ```bash
 $ git checkout v{{site.ALLUXIO_RELEASED_VERSION}}